-Page intentionally left blank

 Introduction

 S-101 is the Electronic Navigational Chart (ENC) Product Specification, produced by the International Hydrographic Organization.
 S-101 is designed to allow content, content definition (Feature Catalogues) and presentation (Portrayal Catalogues) to be updateable as “Plug and Play” system implementations.